LeonardoSaccotelli/Cost-Sensitive-Learning-For-Myocardial-Infarction-Mortality-Prediction/README.md

 The training pipeline uses a rigorous **Repeated Nested Stratified Cross-Validation** approach to ensure the models generalize reliably to unseen patients.
 The **outer cross validation (k=10)** is used to assess the generalization ability of the model on the unseen dataset, while the **inner cross validation (k=5)** is used to evaluate the quality of each hyperparameters combination during the tuning phase.
 To tune each model the **Random Search** algorithm is adopted with the **number of combinations equal to 30**.
+The whole process is **repeated 10 times**.

 For non-ensemble and static ensemble models the process is the same.
 For DES models the training phase is divided into two steps: first, train the pool of classifiers; secondly, train the DES model.
 Thus, the outer training folds are split in a smaller training dataset (to tune and train the pool of classifiers, in the same way used for non-ensemble and static ensemble models) and the DSEL dataset (0.25 % of the outer training folds) to train the DES models.
-The whole process is repeated 10 times.

 **5. Execution**